Skip to content

 LSFA# 13258

-KNOPP FERRO (b.
-1953) Though metal is his material of choice, the works of Knopp Ferro are anything but ‘heavy’.
+Though metal is his material of choice, the works of Knopp Ferro (b.1953) are anything but “heavy.”
 A hint of air is enough to set them in motion.
 Utilizing architectural constructions like houses, bridges or ships, Ferro explores the themes of gravity and magnetism.
 Under his direction, the structures seem to shed their skin and achieve a poetic relationship with their surroundings; fragile line drawings dancing in air.

 In 2005, Ferro moved to Southern Germany, living in Munich and working in Inning, on one of the beautiful lakes of the alpine upland.
-He had completed commissions for large scale works from Switzerland, the USA and Latin America has been exhibited in Sao Paulo, Paris, Madrid, London, Cologne and Caracas, Venezuela.
+He now works out of his studio in Munich and receives commissions for large scale works around the world, including in Switzerland, the United States and Latin America.

 Back To Top